EVERYONE IS INSPIRED BY THE MONARCH BUTTERFLY. IT SEEMS TO CARRY A MESSAGE . . .

 "Resplendent with hope and the brilliance of the natural world"

 Monarchs born in late summer have wings for a great journey.
 To escape the winter cold, they migrate to tiny fir forests in the volcanoes of Mexico.
-This unique storybook presents breathtaking photographs of stopping places along the trail.
-With mystifying precision, the monarchs navigate to the overwintering grounds that sheltered their ancestors for a million years.
-Winter storms threaten to break through the canopy of firs.
-Too cold to fly, the monarchs cling to the trees.
-How they survive until spring is a spectacular phenomenon . . . and one of the many questions answered in this book.
+In this unique storybook for all ages, breathtaking photographs give rare views of stopping places along the trail.

 • The Monarch's Message, a photographic storybook for all ages by Amy Rebecca Kaufman